 The Vice Chair recalled that the RCM TF had been established to improve regional mechanisms and emphasized that the paper should clearly articulate this objective at the outset.
 In this regard, he proposed three key areas for improvement: focusing on regional positions, sharpening the DGCA agenda, and making better use of task forces and working groups to support and report back to the DGCA Conference.
 It was noted that the Terms of Reference of DGCA should support and operationalize these objectives.

-The Chair summarized the discussion and identified four key outcomes for enhancing DGCA: a more focused agenda with fewer and clearer outcomes; a clear and flexible relationship with the proposed forum; a strengthened procedural framework with clearly defined roles and responsibilities of actors involved in the DGCA conference; and an improved tracking tool of outcomes and actions items.
-The Vice Chair further proposed structuring the paper with a high-level narrative outlining the rationale, objectives, and key changes, with the ToR reflecting the consequential adjustments required to implement them.
+The Chair summarized the discussion and identified four key outcomes for enhancing DGCA: a more focused agenda with fewer and clearer outcomes; a clear distinction with the proposed Forum; a strengthened procedural framework with clearly defined roles and responsibilities of actors involved in the DGCA conference; and an improved tracking tool of outcomes and actions items.
+The Vice Chair further proposed structuring the paper with a high-level narrative outlining the rationale, objectives, and key enhancements to the DGCA Conference, with the ToR reflecting the consequential adjustments required to implement them.

 The meeting also discussed the possibility of providing guidelines for the preparation of working papers to the States and the small team.